 - Help kids think of how to handle things.
+Help them feel capable.
 Don't jump in to solve things for them.
 Instead, invite kids and teens to think of what they can do.
 Support their good ideas.
 Talk it through together.
-Talk about how well things can turn out.
+Remind them of times they tried something new and it went well.
 Offer to help as needed.

 - Soothe and comfort.
 At times, kids and teens may feel overwhelmed by worry.
 In those moments, trying to talk it through isn't likely to help.
 It might help more to offer comfort and understanding.
-Help them feel calm.
 Remind them that you're there to help them through things that happen.
-Teach them to use calm breathing to settle themselves when they are upset.
+Teach them to use calm breathing to relax their mind and body.

 What if My Child Worries too Much?

 If your child has worry, stress, or anxiety that seems too hard for them to handle, talk with your child's doctor or a mental health doctor.
-Childhood anxiety and problems with worry can get better with the right treatment and support.
+Childhood anxiety can get better with the right treatment and support.